 The Portuguese language was officially born in 1215 when King Afonso had his will written down in Portuguese.

-The Portuguese, led by great explorers like Magellan and the famous Vasco de Gama, left Lisbon and navigated to the Cape of Good Hope and the Route of Indes among others, in order to discover:
+The Portuguese, led by great explorers like Ferdinand Magellan and the famous Vasco de Gama, left Lisbon and navigated to the Cape of Good Hope, subsequently discovering the Sea Route to India.
+In the process they reached:

-The extent of where the Portuguese language reached would have been quite different if the Portuguese empire – which had begun its conquest of the world long before Spain and France – had not died down following Portugal’s relinquishing the crown to Spain (1580-1640).
+The extent of where the Portuguese language reached would have been quite different if the Portuguese empire – which had begun its conquest of the world long before Spain and France – had not died down following Portugal’s relinquishing of the crown to Spain (1580-1640).

 When Portugal left its place to other colonizing countries – particularly those in the Indian Ocean, the Persian Gulf, and the seas of China and Japan – it focused exclusively on the colonization of Brazil.
 This was in the seventeenth century, and an important turning point for Portugal and Portuguese.

 It was not until the nineteenth century that the Portuguese navigators burst into Africa.
-Countries we now know to still practice Portuguese, such as:
+Countries we now know to still speak Portuguese, such as:

 If you are studying Portuguese, you will no doubt be lured to its birthplace: Portugal!
 After our little history revision session, you will be familiar with Portuguese history and culture to a point that you will see its vital importance across the world.
 You will definitely want to continue your adventure by discovering Portugal.

-In this country, the sun shines 300 days a year, and, thanks to your new linguistic background, you will now be able to go to the lands of Cristiano Ronaldo with the possibility to express yourself in Portuguese and make yourself understood as to speak to the local population.
+In this country, the sun shines 300 days a year, and, thanks to your new language skills, you will now be able to go to the lands of Cristiano Ronaldo with the possibility to express yourself in Portuguese and make yourself understood when speaking to the local population.

 It will also be a way to awaken your five senses; those cultural elements found in your textbook during those summer courses or online Portuguese classes – those senses linked to Portuguese gastronomy, architecture, or fauna and flora.

 Portugal is a hotbed for culture!